jampp/geeks/_src/_posts/2016-08-11-in-depth-look-into-caching-2.markdown

 with redundant work, as each worker in the fleet computes the same thing over and over.

 This is not to say that those strategies don't have a niche place, in less critical parts of the system.
-But those parts don't need their own blog posts now do they?
+But those parts don't need their own blog posts now, do they?

 ###Meet the cache stores